 Stop to consider what you are doing.
 Fall silent and listen.
 Have a seat and question.
 To you, yourself will be revealed.
 You will find yourself in the pool you glance upon as you silence the ripples of noise that dance across your surface.
 You may gaze at your reflection and see into your heart […]Read More Moonlit Nights

-Phenomenology "We are our felt experiencing.” ~ Gendlin Ecopsychology primarily deals in the realm of that osmotic membrane; the contact between the inner and the outer; The cycle in which exchange takes place.
+View this post on Instagram Phenomenology "We are our felt experiencing.” ~ Gendlin Ecopsychology primarily deals in the realm of that osmotic membrane; the contact between the inner and the outer; The cycle in which exchange takes place.
 It is where dualism dissolves.
-It is the realm of experience in which we relax our boundaries just enough to let something […]Read More We Are Our Felt Experiencing
+It is the realm of experience in which we relax our boundaries […]Read More We Are Our Felt Experiencing

-The Bodily Ground of Experience: "only human beings have come to a point where they no longer know why they exist… they have forgotten the secret knowledge of their bodies, their senses, their dreams." ~ John (Fire) Lame Deer How do we come to extract meaning from our world?
-This question begs to be asked […]Read More The Bodily Ground of Experience
+View this post on Instagram The Bodily Ground of Experience: "only human beings have come to a point where they no longer know why they exist… they have forgotten the secret knowledge of their bodies, their senses, their dreams." ~ John (Fire) Lame Deer How do we come to extract meaning from our world?
+This […]Read More The Bodily Ground of Experience

 Hypocrisy. noun the practice of claiming to have moral standards or beliefs to which one’s own behavior does not conform; pretense.
 Greek hupokrisis ‘acting of a theatrical part,’ from hupokrinesthai ‘play a part, pretend, We’re all hypocrites.
 All of us.
 Even me.
 Hypocrisy is a special kind of pretending.
 There is the pretending which is […]Read More The Era of Hypocrisy and How to break free to the next Golden Era.